 You can’t rely on them picking up the phone proactively anymore.
 Consumers are ever more distant in their engagement upfront – but give them simple website tools to engage without fear, that leads them to you easily.

 Web development is frequently pushed to the bottom of the in-tray.
-But if simple website plug-ins, such as those available from Conveyancing Analytics, can combine compliance on transparency with a simple and powerful way to engage potential clients, then these tools can be put to good use for lead generation.
+But if simple website plug-ins can combine compliance on transparency with a simple and powerful way to engage potential clients, then these tools can be put to good use for lead generation.
 And that, at the end of the day, is the name of the game.